 They help identify risks

 The only way to mitigate risks is to first identify them.
 This is where stakeholders can offer valuable insights.
 They might raise concerns at the beginning of the project and might want to discuss potential risks.
-Identifying risks at the beginning can allow you to prepare accordingly and prepare contingency plans.
+Identifying project risks at the beginning can allow you to prepare accordingly and prepare contingency plans.

-They help increases the chances of success
+They help increase the chances of success

 Engaging with stakeholders helps to have a clear view of the project expectations right from the start.
 It also helps keep them on the same page regarding their expectations of the project, especially as the project progresses.
 Taking continuous input from stakeholders might increase their interests and stakes in the project.
 This can increase the chances of the project’s success dramatically.

 There has to be a significant effort toward identifying project stakeholders early on.
 This involves prioritizing stakeholders according to their vested interests in the project as well as their overall impact and influence on the project.
 The process of identifying stakeholders ideally starts when your sponsor approves the project charter.

 There following documents and techniques can help you identify the stakeholders: